Dybbuk (ballet): Composition

 In Dybbuk Bernstein used a Kabbalistic tree to derive some of the melodic motives.
 By Kabbalistic tradition, each letter of the Hebrew alphabet has its own numerical value.
 The name of the female lead in Dybbuk, Leah, is equal to the numerical value of thirty-six.
 Bernstein focused his composition on the divisions of thirty-six and eighteen (the numerical value of the Hebrew word chai, meaning "life"), each multiples of the nine—the number of notes including the repetition of the top note in a symmetrical octatonic scale.
 The result lent itself well to dodecaphonic composition but baffled critics, causing Oliver Knussen to write in Tempo, "…it is surprising to encounter Bernstein making use of numerical formulas derived from the Kabbalah… and producing his most austerely contemporary-sounding score to date."
 Jack Gottlieb commented, "The Dybbuk ballet (1974), however, marks a kind of departure for the composer since its concern with numerology results in far more hard-edged dissonant music (sometimes 12-tone) than in any of his other works."

+The music is, to a considerable extent, based on serial ideas – though, as ever, there are tonal moments.
+Inevitably, as in all Bernstein, these represent the ‘good’ characters, whilst the former are associated with the ‘evil’ forces at work in this disturbing tale of arranged marriage, bodily possession and death – based on the drama by Shlomo Ansky.